sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/paint4.svg'</img>

 In another example, inspired by a student in a workshop in Colombia, we use time to change both the pen color and the pen size.
+[RUN LIVE](http://turtle.sugarlabs.org/?file=Paint-4.tb&run=true)

 9. Example: Slide Show
 ----------------------